wal-g/wal-g/README.md

 To configure the S3 storage class used for backup files, use `WALG_S3_STORAGE_CLASS`.
 By default, WAL-G uses the "STANDARD" storage class.
 Other supported values include "STANDARD_IA" for Infrequent Access and "REDUCED_REDUNDANCY" for Reduced Redundancy.

+* `WALE_GPG_KEY_ID`

+To configure GPG key for encryption and decryption.
+By default, no encryption is used.
+Public keyring is cached in the file "/.walg_key_cache".

 Usage
 -----